Amperity

 Amperity can return different attribute values depending on the visitor’s current context (which product category they’re on, what’s in their cart, etc.).
 Enable it by:

-1. Setting Enable Context-Sensitive Personalization on the integration.
+1. Setting Enable Context-Sensitive Personalisation on the integration.

-2. Configuring Personalization Context Mappings — a JSON array of {source, target} pairs describing what context values Signal forwards to Amperity on each call.
+2. Configuring Personalisation Context Mappings — a JSON array of {source, target} pairs describing what context values Signal forwards to Amperity on each call.

 [